-As noted under Strategy 1, there are about 20 acres of land currently zoned MFR that are undeveloped and unparcelized, though this number is expected to decrease as additional development is permitted.
+As noted under Strategy 1, there are about 10 acres of land currently zoned MFR that are undeveloped, unparcelized, and not part of a current land use application.
 Current residential capacity on these MFR lands is estimated at 140-400 units (at the current allowed range of 7-20 du/ac).
-This strategy could increase this capacity to as much as 600 units or more (see the following table).
+The adopted Housing Needs Analysis assumed a density of 15 units/acre for MFR land.

+Assuming that the majority of development occurs at 30 units/acre, this strategy is expected to result in about 330 units overall.
 In addition to increasing the overall capacity of land within the UGB, developing a relatively small number of projects at this density could increase the supply of "workforce housing" and even more affordable units.

-Net MFR Density Estimated Units (on 20 net acres of Vacant Land)
+Net MFR Density Estimated Units (on 10 net acres of Vacant Land)

-7 du/ac 140
+7 du/ac 70

-15 du/ac 300
+15 du/ac 150

-20 du/ac 400
+20 du/ac 200

-25 du/ac 500
+25 du/ac 250

-30 du/ac 600
+30 du/ac 300

-40 du/ac 800
+40 du/ac 400

-50 du/ac 1,000
+50 du/ac 500